bgoldman/Paraglide/README.md

 /views - All directories for views that belong to controllers, and files like layout.tpl /views/common - All common views that are re-used throughout the project, like pagination /views/$controller - Each controller gets its own views directory for controller-specific views

+## Support

+Please use github's issue tracker to submit support requests You can also email the developer at brandon dot goldman at gmail dot com